martinbuberl/VersionTasks/README.md

 - *Build* your project - that's where all the magic is happening.

 - In the *Solution Explorer* enable *Show All Files* and click *Refresh*.
 You should see a new file `Version.txt` in the root of your project.
-Open that file and you should see the current changeset of your repository e.g `8d596df194b12b6d66baad2f16a240afbf7627d6`.
+Open that file and you should see the current changeset of your repository.
 Et voilà!

 ## Give back

-If you found this project useful you can [buy me a beer][donate].
+If you found this project useful you can follow me on Twitter ([@martinbuberl][twitter]) or [buy me a beer][donate].

 ## License
 VersionTasks is released under the [MIT license][mit].